Hecate946/Neutra/README.md

 bugreport: Send a bugreport to the developer.

+changelog: Show my changelog.

 hostinfo: Show the bot's host environment.

-overview: Show some info on the developer.
+overview: Show some info on the bot's purpose.

-ping: Test the bot's response time.
+ping: Test the bot's response latency.

 sharedservers: Servers you and the bot share.

 source: Display the source code.

+speed: Bot network speed.

 suggest: Send a suggestion to the developer.